Advanced search

 Injection-schedule recommendations should be followed scrupulously.

-When the vaccine is administered in subjects with known immunodeficiency, due to an immunosuppressive disease or a concomitant immunosuppressive treatment (including corticosteroids), blood tests must be performed 2 to 4 weeks after vaccination to ensure that a protective immunising response was obtained.
+When the vaccine is administered in individuals with known immunodeficiency, due to an immunosuppressive disease or a concomitant immunosuppressive treatment (including corticosteroids), blood tests must be performed 2 to 4 weeks after vaccination to ensure that a protective immunising response was obtained.
 In case of post-exposure vaccination, a complete vaccination regimen must be administered.
 Rabies immunoglobulin must also be administered concomitantly with the vaccine in case of any category II or III exposure (see section 4.2).

 Do not inject via the intravascular route: make sure the needle does not penetrate a blood vessel.

-As with all injectable vaccines, appropriate medical treatment and supervision must be readily available in case of a rare anaphylactic reaction after vaccine administration, particularly in case of post-exposure in subjects with a known hypersensitivity to polymyxin B, to streptomycin, to neomycin or to any antibiotic of the same class.
+As with all injectable vaccines, appropriate medical treatment and supervision must be readily available in case of a rare anaphylactic reaction after vaccine administration, particularly in case of post-exposure in individuals with a known hypersensitivity to polymyxin B, to streptomycin, to neomycin or to any antibiotic of the same class.

 Anxiety-related reactions, including vasovagal reactions (syncope), hyperventilation or stress-related reactions can occur following, or even before, any vaccination as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs, such as transient visual disturbance and paraesthesia.
 It is important that procedures are in place to avoid injury from faints.